rgreenblatt/dotfiles/README.md

 The keyboard repo contains code for using the event interface through python-evdev to contruct arbitrary keyboard layouts.
 Its undocumented right now.

-Submodules in this repo may not be on latest.

 ## Installation

 This repo should be cloned into the home directory.